rostools/prodigenr/CONTRIBUTING.md

 # Interested in contributing?
 Great!

+First and foremost, please read over the [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 Before getting into too much detail, I wanted to get into some detail about the aim of this package (and future packages).
 The aim is to provide a toolkit that automates and simplifies the process of having an open scientific workflow,